lw8192/Red-Team-Dev/C/WinDbg.md

 > !nmod    #view all loaded modules and memory protections.
 No DEP / ASLR displayed - means they are disabled.
 > !vprot eip     #show memory protections of a given addr
 Breakpoints:
-2 types of breakpooints: hardware and software.
+2 types of breakpoints: hardware and software.
 Software: controlled by debugger, INT 3 asm instruction.
 Hardware: controlled by processor using debug registers, debugger sets, allows you to monitor changes of / access data in memory.
 > bp <address>      #set a breakpoint
 > bp 0x401000
 > bp kernel32!recv